Updated on August 2, 2017

 The idea of putting together a will may seem like a daunting or intimidating task, but it is something that everyone should do in their lifetime.
-A survey done by Rocket Lawyer this year showed that 64% of Americans don’t have a will.
+A survey done by Rocket Lawyer in 2016 showed that 64% of Americans don’t have a will.
 Writing your will can help communicate your wishes and desires regarding your property, and even your children, after your passing.
 It will also relieve any confusion or disputes with family and friends.

 Here are a few things you MUST know before writing your will: